JoeyStip/drum-machine/docs/README.md

 ## Usage

 Try out the drum-machine by following this [link](https://joeystip.github.io/drum-machine/).
-Use your keyboard or you mouse to trigger samples.
+Use your keyboard or your mouse to trigger samples.

 ## License